saieva/saieva.github.io/_posts/2024-02-26-scale-down-the-problem-before-scaling-up-the-solution.markdown

 [delivery][SAFeDeliveryURL], and [day-to-day processes][SAFeTeamFlowURL] (which SAFe calls Team Flow).
 Essential is where the best alignment with traditional Agile values and principles can be found.
 (In other words, the parts that are mostly right.)
-Attempting to apply any higher-level SAFe Configuration without teams being properly trained and effectively delivering at this lowest level first is synonymous with building a three story house on a foundation matchsticks.
+Attempting to apply any higher-level SAFe Configuration without teams being properly trained and effectively delivering at this lowest level first is synonymous with building a three story house on a foundation of matchsticks.

 And in this alignment with Agile exist options to scale-down the problem.
 Since there are other lighter-weight choices of Agile methodologies why not start with one of them, such as [Scrum][TheScrumGuidesURL], [Extreme Programming][XPExplainedURL], or [Lean][LeanURL]?